Learn about 4c's of diamonds

 What Are Eye Clean Diamonds?

-1.Distance and point of reference
+1.Distance and point of reference for viewing diamond inclusions (6-12 inches)

 How to Choose the Perfect Diamond